Skip to main content

 How Sunday became associated with the resurrection

-- In the earliest centuries, Christians gathered on the first day of the week to commemorate the women's discovery of the empty tomb and the first appearances of the risen Christ.
+• In the earliest centuries, Christians gathered both on the seventh-day Sabbath and on the first day of the week,30 the latter in view of the discovery of the empty tomb and Christ's first post-resurrection appearances that happened on Sunday.

 Why Nicaea fixed Easter on Sunday

-- To exalt Sunday as the day of encounter with the risen Christ: Sunday had already been honored as the day the women found the empty tomb and saw the risen Christ.
+• To exalt Sunday as the day of encounter with the risen Christ: Sunday had already been honored as the day of the empty-tomb discovery and Christ's first post-resurrection appearances.
 Aligning Easter with Sunday reinforced that symbolism.

 In this way, Sunday became firmly entrenched not only as the weekly day of worship but also as the annual celebration of the resurrection.
 This decision shaped both liturgy and translation: the rendering of Mark 16:9 that linked the resurrection to Sunday morning soon became dominant.